DataDog/hiring-engineers/answers.md

 Because I am not getting a steady stream of visitors locally unless I run the load test.
 So the number of visitors jumps from 0 per second to 100 per second.

 # Level 5

+*Write an agent check that samples a random value.
+Call this new metric:    test.support.random*

+*Visualize this new metric on Datadog, send us the link.*